hari255/Deep-Learning/README.md

 AutoML typically automates the following aspects of the machine learning workflow:

+1. Data Preprocessing
+2. Feature Selection
-Data Preprocessing Feature Selection hyperparameter Tuning Evaluation Deployment
+3. hyperparameter Tuning
+4. Evaluation
+5. Deployment
 ...
 Uh, that's a lot.!
 Also, it can interpret results. :)

-h2o-logo
+**In this project, we just go through the basic steps like setting up H20 in a notebook and running through a ML problem by leveraging H2O AutoML doing the work for us.**

 H2O offers many solutions to the day-to-day problems that data scientists and machine learning engineers face.
 It saves a lot of time during pre-processing, tuning, and evaluation. https://h2o.ai/company/